IRS Form 6251 Instructions

 Line 2f: Alternative tax net operating loss deduction (ATNOLD)

-This should be entered as a negative number.
+Enter this amount as a negative number.

 Line 2g: Interest from specified private activity bonds exempt from regular tax